 Also of interest is that St. Simons has more people living here who work in computers and math than 95% of the places in the US.

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.02% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in St. Simons in 2018 was $59,982, which is wealthy relative to Georgia and the nation.
 This equates to an annual income of $239,928 for a family of four.

 The people who call St. Simons home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of St. Simons residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in St. Simons include English, German, Irish, Scottish, and Polish.

 The most common language spoken in St. Simons is English.
 Other important languages spoken here include Spanish and German/Yiddish.